-TN status is a non-immigrant visa classification available to Canadian and Mexican nationals who are qualified members of certain pre-determined occupations (see the full list below).
+TN status is a non-immigrant visa classification available to Canadian and Mexican citizens who are qualified members of certain pre-determined occupations (see the full list below).
 Qualifying professions require at least a baccalaureate or licenciatura degree and/or, in some instances, professional licensure or certification.
 The TN may be granted in increments of up to three years at a time and may be extended indefinitely.
 Although it is similar to the H-1B classification, TN status contains some notable advantages over H-1B visa status.
 Dependents of a TN are given TD status and may not be employed in the United States.

 Advantages of TN Status